jjavery/oddjob/README.template.hbs.md

   // Push a new Job into the JobQueue await jobQueue.push(
     new Job('send-email', {
-      message: {
       from: 'someone@example.com',
       to: 'someoneelse@example.com',
       subject: 'This is an example',
-        text: 'Hi Someone, How do you like my example? -Someone Else' }
+      text: 'Hi Someone, How do you like my example? -Someone Else' })
-    })
   );
 }